chalkygames123/dotfiles/README.md

 ## Getting started

-1. If you already have files or directories listed in [`install.conf.yaml#link`](./install.conf.yaml), merge them into your clone of this repository.
+1. If you already have files or directories listed in [`install.conf.yaml#link`](./install.conf.yaml), merge them into your clone of this repository
 2. Run `./install` (this will remove existing `~/.zsh_history`)
 3. Run `unset HISTFILE; rm -rf ~/.zsh_sessions` and then reopen the terminal